easy-koa/easy-koa/README.md

 Just mentioned, Components are units that implement specific functions.

 You can indicate the dependencies of a component via the `@InjectPlugin` annotation.
-OneKoa will help you to manage component dependencies.
-If a component's dependencies are not initialized, OneKoa will give priority to initializing that component.
+EasyKoa will help you to manage component dependencies.
+If a component's dependencies are not initialized, EasyKoa will give priority to initializing that component.
 But remember, do not appear circular dependencies.

-OneKoa has some built-in components, including `Cron`, `Logger`, `Monitor`, `Server`.
+EasyKoa has some built-in components, including `Cron`, `Logger`, `Monitor`, `Server`.

 You can also develop the components you need, just follow our rules - each component will inherit from a base class - `Component`.